pereznetworks/WeatherX/README.md

 ## Status: Starting fresh

-- I am making a clean break from my previous work on this project for at least 2 reasons:
+- I am making a clean break from my previous work on this project

-  - problems with key dependencies, like deprecated packages not updated

-  - key dependencies have unresolved vulnerabilities or are no longer maintained

-  - a lot has changed in the last 2 years

 - The original project, main and sub-branches of code and documentation, have been moved to a private repo.